11 Common Digital Accessibility Myths (And Why They’re Wrong)

 The Truth

-While accessibility improvements might require an initial investment, the long-term benefits far outweigh the costs.
-Accessible websites are more user-friendly, increase customer satisfaction, and can boost your SEO performance.
+The Truth: While accessibility improvements might require an initial investment, the long-term benefits far outweigh the costs.
+Strong website accessibility makes websites more user-friendly, increases customer satisfaction, and can boost your SEO performance.
 Additionally, addressing accessibility early in the design and development process is more cost-effective than retrofitting a site later.
 Investing in accessibility up front is a smart business decision.
 The costs of retrofitting a site later to become compliant are usually higher than addressing accessibility during the design phase.
-Moreover, the long-term benefits of customer retention, SEO, and a broader audience make it a worthwhile investment.

 Myth 5: “We’re not legally required to make our website accessible”

-In many regions, including the UK, the EU, and the US, there are legal requirements for digital accessibility, especially for public sector organisations or businesses with more than a certain number of employees.
+The Truth: In many regions, including the UK, the EU, and the US, there are legal requirements for digital accessibility, especially for public sector organisations or businesses with more than a certain number of employees.
 Failing to comply with accessibility laws can result in lawsuits, fines, or reputational damage.
-The accessibility of your website is not just a moral obligation—it can also be a legal one.
+The accessibility of your website is not just a moral obligation; it can also be a legal one.
 Accessibility laws are increasingly becoming a legal requirement in many jurisdictions, and businesses that fail to comply are at risk of legal action.
-Ignoring accessibility can result in costly fines and lawsuits, as well as a loss of customer trust.

 Myth 6: “Only government and large organisations need accessible websites”